NotSugat/kuRentQt5/README.md

 ### KuRent is vehicle renting platform providing application develop to eliminate gap between renting vehicle for a student.
 This is my II semester project as an computer Engineer studying at Kathmandu University.

-###Some Screenshots on How the Project looks like when you run your computer.
+###Some Screenshots on How the Project looks like when you run your computer

 ##Login Page

 ![Screenshot from 2022-12-24 16-50-36](https://user-images.githubusercontent.com/73330912/209433139-ed1791b4-4bd3-4018-a987-eed76e6ea25f.png)

 ##Vehicle Owner Page